Union Pacific Railroad

 Overview

-A review of "Operation of 8500-Hp Gas Turbines in Locomotive Service" by Harold Rees, Chief Mechanical Officer, Union Pacific Railroad, October 1960, shows that the original specification for turbine fuel was for a residual fuel that would flow at a viscosity of 95 SUS at 210 degrees Fahrenheit.
-The specification matches the ATSM (American Society for Testing and Materials) standard known as Number 5 fuel oil, also known as Bunker B. (click here for a definition of SUS used as a measure of viscosity)
+A review of "Operation of 8500-Hp Gas Turbines in Locomotive Service" by Harold Rees, Chief Mechanical Engineer, Union Pacific Railroad, October 1960, shows that the original specification for turbine fuel was for a residual fuel that would flow at a viscosity of 95 SUS at 210 degrees Fahrenheit.

-Bunker B was a slightly higher grade of residual fuel than the Bunker C used in steam locomotives.
+So, Union Pacific used No. 5 heavy fuel in its gas turbine locomotives, not Bunker C. Number 5 heavy fuel (Bunker B) was a slightly higher grade of residual fuel than the Bunker C used in steam locomotives.
 As mentioned in Rees' report, burning residual fuel in a gas turbine was different than burning residual fuel in a steam locomotive, and the higher grade fuel was needed to control the ratio of non-combustible, destructive by-products in the fuel itself.

-But railroaders are not, and were not, chemists.
+Bunker C is simply a generic name for one of several heavy residual fuels.
+Railroaders were not chemists.
 Many were veterans of the U. S. Navy, where the term "Bunker C" was very common.
-The black fuel used for the Gas Turbines looked and acted like the black fuel used in ships and in steam locomotives, and they continued to use Bunker C as the name of the nasty black, residual fuel that made their daily lives so difficult.
-And railfans used whatever names railroaders used.
+The black heavy fuel used for the Gas Turbines looked and acted like the black fuel used in ships and in steam locomotives.
+Right or wrong, they continued to use Bunker C as the name of the nasty black, residual fuel that made their daily lives so difficult.
+And railfans tend to use whatever names railroaders use.

 Steve Lee wrote on April 18, 2000: